Aaron De Groft: Orlando Museum of Art and Basquiat paintings scandal

+The museum fired De Groft in 2022, and the following year, sued him, alleging fraud, conspiracy, breach of fiduciary duty, and breach of contract.
+After the FBI raid, the museum faced a $1 million deficit for fiscal year 2024 from spending hundreds of thousands of dollars on crisis communications and legal fees.
+De Groft insisted the paintings were genuine throughout the remainder of his life, and later filed a countersuit against the museum, alleging wrongful dismissal.

 Retrospective analysis of authentication patterns

 After De Groft was fired from the Orlando Museum of Art, his past authentications were called into question.
 Writing for Observer, journalist Alexandra Tremayne-Pengelly said, "[De Groft] has exhibited a pattern of acquiring unremarkable paintings at auction and then attributing them to masters."
 Art advisor Todd Levin said, "De Groft has a history of being involved with so-called discoveries.
 The question that remains is how accurate has his past performance of reattributing works been?"

 Personal life

 De Groft married Kathryn Lee (née Gardner) at the Ashland Place United Methodist Church in Mobile, Alabama, on September 28, 1991.
 Kathryn is the daughter of Ann Medlin Gardner and pathologist Dr. William A. Gardner of Mobile, the latter of whom died in 2011.
 Like De Groft, she attended the University of South Carolina-Columbia.
-As of 2021, De Groft is still married lives in Baldwin Park, Orlando, Florida, and enjoys playing gin rummy with Kathryn.
-He also enjoys hunting, fishing, and exercising at the gym.
+As of 2021, De Groft lived in Baldwin Park, Orlando, Florida, and enjoyed playing gin rummy with Kathryn.
+He also enjoyed hunting, fishing, and exercising at the gym.
+He died in Orlando from a brief illness on January 18, 2025, at the age of 59.

-Painter Franz Kline is one of De Groft's favorite artists.
-Sculptures he appreciates are two works by Michelangelo, the first being Pietà, which he called "beyond amazing", and Rondanini Pietà, which he stated makes him cry.
+Painter Franz Kline was one of De Groft's favorite artists.
+Sculptures he appreciated included two works by Michelangelo, the first being Pietà, which he called "beyond amazing", and Rondanini Pietà, which he stated makes him cry.